gajjardarshithasmukhbhai/LeetCode-QA-JavaScript/README.md

 - **Time Complexity**: Access: O(n), Insert/Delete: O(1) if position known
 - **Space Complexity**: O(1) for operations, O(n) for storage
 - **Use Cases**: Dynamic size requirements, frequent insertions/deletions

+## When to Use
+- When you don't know the size of data in advance
+- When you need frequent insertions/deletions at arbitrary positions
+- When memory allocation needs to be dynamic
+- When you don't need random access to elements
+- When implementing other data structures (stacks, queues)

+## Use Cases
+1. **Undo/Redo Operations**: Text editors, image editing software
+2. **Music/Video Playlists**: Next/previous song functionality
+3. **Browser History**: Forward/backward navigation
+4. **Memory Management**: Free memory block tracking
+5. **Sparse Data Structures**: Representing sparse matrices
+6. **Real-time Systems**: Dynamic task queues

 ## LeetCode Examples
 - **206. Reverse Linked List** - Basic reversal technique